Milwaukee Delicatessen Company

 Planning a Visit

 For visitors building a Kansas City itinerary, Milwaukee Delicatessen Company fits naturally into a midday slot.
 The downtown location at 101 W 9th St is accessible from most central hotels, and the format suits a lunch visit between morning and afternoon activities rather than a destination dinner.
-Readers building a fuller picture of where this fits within Kansas City's dining range will find context in our full Kansas City restaurants guide, which maps venues across formats and neighborhoods.
 For those interested in how Kansas City's more formal dining compares to national tasting-menu benchmarks like Providence in Los Angeles, Addison in San Diego, Single Thread Farm in Healdsburg, The Inn at Little Washington, Emeril's in New Orleans, or Atelier Moessmer Norbert Niederkofler in Brunico, the guide provides a broader frame of reference.
-Current hours and booking information are leading confirmed directly with the venue, as specific operational details are not available at time of publication.
+Current hours are Mon through Thu 11 AM to 9 PM, Fri and Sat 11 AM to 10 PM, and Sun closed.

 Recognition, Side-by-Side